Apple is looking for a few good widgets. Last week, the company put the call out to developers through its

 But just because I can’t participate in the Dashboard Widget Contest doesn’t mean I don’t have a few suggestions about widgets I’d like to see once Tiger and Dashboard are ready for prime-time next year.

 I’m something of a baseball fan (in the same way that Steve Jobs is something of a high-ranking employee at Apple).
 Unfortunately, the 30 Major League Baseball teams are rude enough to schedule their contests for when I really should be working.
 It’d be nice if there was a Dashboard widget that let me follow the pitch-by-pitch action of any Oakland Athletics’ game, as well as contests featuring other, lesser teams.
-(For the record, there
+(For the record, there are

-for Konfabulator—Sujal Shah’s Baseball Monitor is one of the better ones, though you’ll have to wait until pitchers and catchers report in February to see for yourself.)
+such widgets for Konfabulator—Sujal Shah’s Baseball Monitor is one of the better ones, though you’ll have to wait until pitchers and catchers report in February to see for yourself.)

 I also fly a lot.
 And while it might be nice to have an applet that keeps tabs on airfares for my commonly-traversed routes, that sounds a little bit beyond what widgets are intended to do (or at least, my understanding of what they’re intended to do).
 A widget that tracked arrival and departure times, however, might do the trick as well.